vsbabu/cronicle/README.md

 the script `cronicle-client-wrapper.sh` to just wrap your existing job in your crontab entry with minimal effort.

-Finally, when a `job_run` gets into terminal state via API or via cron inside the JVM, it raises a reactor event.
+Finally, when a `run` gets into terminal state via API or via cron inside the JVM, it raises a reactor event.
 You can add your own program in property file to be called on this event.